+The value of any scholarship awarded will be reduced appropriately to take account of any payment from other sources, and candidates are expected to apply for state studentships or other research awards for which they may be eligible.
+Preference will be given to those who designate St Catharine’s College first on their university application.
 Please note that a separate application to the University of Cambridge for admission to doctoral or other graduate study must be made before applying for this scholarship.
-Information about admissions to the several Law courses is available at the Law Faculty website, www.law.cam.ac.uk
+Information about admissions to the several Law courses is available at the Law Faculty website, www.law.cam.ac.uk.